 Waqar is our CIA exam blogger.
-After busy working on his MBA for a few months, he is back with new strategy for the CIA exam.
+After being busy working on his MBA for a few months, he is back with a new strategy for the CIA exam.

-So I took the session of leadership and communication and scored around 77% (average of the sub-units).
-I answered most of the questions hastily — something which I should not have done, and will not do after this session.
+So, I took the CIA exam session on leadership and communication and scored around 77% (average of the sub-units).
+I answered most of the questions hastily — something which I should not have done and will not do after this session.

 Before we start, here is a beautiful quote:

 The harder you work, the luckier you get”

 In my opinion, the main difference between my MBA class and the CIA exam is that CIA questions are trickier.
 For those questions, you need to take a minute and think before answering the question.
 When I was working on the questions, it was as if some questions had two answers or looked like both answers were correct; but after attempting and reading the explanation, I got the reason why the right answer was right, and the wrong answer was wrong.
 Therefore, it’s really important to read all four options before picking the answer.